Save up to 25%… Shop Our Birthday Sale Now!

 Mushrooms are not plants and don't have roots like most plants do.
 However, mycelium is often referred to as the mushroom’s root system because it behaves similarly.

-Like plant roots, mycelium's role is to collect nutrients and water and keep the mushroom anchored to the earth.
+Like plant roots, mycelium's role is to collect valuable resources and keep the mushroom anchored to the earth.
 But mycelium is different in that it secretes enzymes to break down and absorb surrounding dead, organic matter.
-This process of decomposition is what makes fungi so crucial for the health of our environment (2).
+This process of decomposition makes fungi crucial for the health of our environment [2].

 mycelium on wood